-The user needs to select the upper and lower jaw models and click the "Add" button.
-The number of pins can be changed as well.
+The user needs to the upper and lower jaw models and click the "Add" button.
+The number of pins can also be changed.

 Both of the models do not need to be closed before adding the articulation pins.
 Open models are closed during this process automatically.
 Both of the models should be aligned before adding pins.